Romantic Things To Do In London

 Also, you'll both feel suitably pampered staying at The Garden Bed and Breakfast, with bathrobes, fresh flowers, fine cotton bed linen and soft lambswool throws.

 You'll have a fantastic night out at the famous Ronnie Scott's Jazz Club which features everything jazz - from traditional jazz musicians to the latest names to hit the jazz scene.

-On most nights there is a main act (and supporting act), followed by the "Late Late Show" where you can stay up and enjoy jazz until 3am!
+On most nights there is the main act (and supporting act), followed by the "Late Late Show" where you can stay up and enjoy jazz until 3 am!